 - A new column is added for the NMU Zone. - Several revisions to permitted uses are proposed: - A size restriction for non-residential uses is proposed.
-New non-commercial uses permitted outright would be restricted to 10,000 sf per use.
-Non-residential uses
+New non-residential uses permitted outright would be restricted to 10,000 sf per use; uses larger than

-- larger than 10,000 sf would require Type III Conditional Use review and approval by the Planning Commission.
+- 10,000 sf would require Type III Conditional Use review and approval by the Planning Commission.
 This restriction applies to each use, not the size of the building itself.
-Uses larger than 10,000 sq ft would become nonconforming uses. - \circ Single-family detached and multifamily development would continue to require Type III Conditional Use in the 32^{nd} Ave area, and would be permitted as a conditional use in the 42^{nd} Ave area. - Vehicle repair and service are permitted in both areas through Type III Conditional Use review, and must be conducted within a completely enclosed building. - Several new types of uses are added as outright permitted uses: - Mixed-use development.
+Uses larger than 10,000 sq ft would become nonconforming uses.
+Currently, the only use that would be affected is Safeway at 42nd Ave and King Rd. - Single-family detached and multifamily development is permitted as a conditional use in the C-L Zone, and is not allowed in the C-G Zone.
+Single-family detached and multifamily residential would continue to require Type III Conditional Use in the 32nd Ave area, and would be now permitted as a conditional use in the 42nd Ave area. - Vehicle repair and service are permitted in both areas through Type III Conditional Use review, and must be conducted within a completely enclosed building. - Several new types of uses are added as outright permitted uses: - Mixed-use development.
 This type of development includes a combination of residential uses with commercial uses (e.g. office, retail, or services) on a site or in a building. - Live/Work Units.
 These types of units combine living space with business space.
 Generally, the living space is above the business (on the second or higher level) while the business is on the ground floor. - Day care uses of up to 5,000 sq ft.
 Currently, day care uses (other than home occupations) require Type III Community Service Use review. - o Commercial lodging, such as bed and breakfast establishments. - Manufacturing and production of up to 5,000 sq ft when associated with, and accessory to, a related retail or eating establishment.
 Examples include brew pubs or commercial bakeries with a retail storefront. - Some new types of uses are allowed conditionally (through Type III review): - Single-family and multifamily development (3 or more units).
-They are currently allowed as conditional uses in the 32nd Ave commercial area and will now be allowed in the 42nd Ave commercial area.
-Rowhouse.
+They are currently allowed as conditional uses in the 32nd Ave commercial area and will now be allowed in the 42nd Ave commercial area. - Rowhouse.
 This type of development can be either a single-family or multifamily (3 or more units) type of development. - Boarding, Lodging, or Rooming House.
 This type of use would be permitted through Type III Conditional Use review and approval by the Planning Commission.
-These types of facilities could provide low-cost housing options in the neighborhood main street areas. - o Drinking establishments are currently not permitted in the 32nd Ave commercial area and are permitted in the 42nd Ave commercial area as a conditional use.
-They would now be permitted in both areas through Type III Conditional Use review. - Some uses are prohibited:
+These types of facilities could provide low-cost housing options in the neighborhood main street areas. - Drinking establishments are currently not permitted in the 32nd Ave commercial area and are permitted in the 42nd Ave commercial area as a conditional use.
+They would now be permitted in both areas through Type III Conditional Use review.

-Vehicle sales and rentals.
+- Some uses are prohibited: - Vehicle sales and rentals.
 This activity is currently permitted in the 42nd Ave area, and would be prohibited.
 Any existing vehicle sales and rentals business would become a nonconforming use.